-Figure 15.
+Figure 21.
 The N7024A with the included 1250-4403 rotating adapter attached to the main cable.
 The wrench shown is included with the N7024A and is for the removal of the rotating adapter

-Figure 16.
+Figure 22.
 Notice how the rotating adapter isolates the browser from the natural torque or twist of the probe main cable.

-Two Power Integrity Tools Working Together - Power Rail Probe and D9110POWA Power Integrity Analysis Application
+Two Power Integrity Tools Working Together - N7020A Power Rail Probe and D9010POWA Power Integrity Analysis Application

-The Keysight N7020A and N7024A Power Rail Probe are powerful tools for making power integrity measurements with its low noise, large offset range, loading DC loading and high bandwidth.
-Likewise, the Keysight D9110POWA Power Integrity Analysis application is a powerful tool for analyzing power supply induced jitter or switching current loads on a DC supply due to its ability to analyze adverse interactions and their effects without the need for simulation or complex modeling.
+The Keysight N7020A Power Rail Probe is a powerful tool for making power integrity measurements with its low noise, large offset range, loading DC loading and high bandwidth.
+Likewise, the Keysight D9010POWA Power Integrity Analysis application is a powerful tool for analyzing power supply induced jitter or switching current loads on a DC supply due to its ability to analyze adverse interactions and their effects without the need for simulation or complex modeling.
 Together the products complement each other and provide an even more powerful means of measuring and analyzing power integrity.

-Note that the N7020A/N7024A and D9110POWA are not included together and need to be purchased separately.
+Note that the N7020A and D9010POWA are not included together and need to be purchased separately.